vlopatkin/iron-lambda/README.md

 iron-lambda run-in-docker
 ```
 Builds a docker container and runs the lambda function inside it.
-The payload file should be places to _event.json_.
+The event data to run lambda on (the payload) should be placed to _./event.json_.
+Make sure you've specified a valid docker repository name in DOCKER_REPO_NAME variable of _./deploy.env_ file.

 ### deploy
 **Deploy your lambda function**